Other Examinations Used for Studying in Japan

 EJU (Examination for Japanese University Admission for International Students)

-The EJU is an examination designed for foreign students who wish to enroll and study at Japanese universities (undergraduate), etc. It tests basic academic knowledge (Science, Japan and the World, and Mathematics).
-There is no limitation on the number of times you can take the EJU or on the age of the examinee.
-EJU scores are valid for two years.
+The EJU is an examination for international students wishing to enroll and study at Japanese universities (as undergraduates, etc.).
+It tests basic academic knowledge in the subjects of Science, Japan and the World, and Mathematics.
+There are no limitations on the number of times examinees may take the EJU or their age.
+Examination scores are valid for two years.

-478 universities, or more than 60% of Japanese universities, including most national universities require the submission of EJU scores as part of the application.
-Other benefits of the EJU are that some schools offer "prearrival admission" where students who take the EJU can be admitted to the school prior to arriving in Japan, and that there is an honors scholarship for students who achieve high scores on the EJU.
+A total of 479 Japanese universities (over 60% of all such universities in Japan), including most national universities, require submission of EJU scores as part of their application procedures.
+Other benefits are that certain schools offer "prearrival admission" allowing students taking the exam to be admitted prior to arriving in Japan, as well as a reservation program for honors scholarship for those achieving high scores on the EJU.

 *Some schools only accept test scores from a certain date, so please check the application requirements of the school you are planning to apply to.